HapLifeMan/purifycss-extended-webpack/README.md

 <h2 align="center">Options</h2>

-This plugin, unlike the original PurifyCSS plugin, provides special features, such as scanning the dependency files.
+This plugin, unlike the original PurifyCSS Extended plugin, provides special features, such as scanning the dependency files.
 You can configure using the following fields:

 | Property            | Description
 |---------------------|------------